 - a router which is compatible with your 4G dongle.
 See list of routers below.

-The following table provides a basic summary of the routers tested in the Minstead trial and their price at the time of the trial:
+The following table provides a short list of routers that worked well in the Minstead trial and their price at the time of the trial:

 Make and Model